philfreshman/kunst-app/README.md

 # Kunst-app

 Welcome to Kunst-App, a web application built with Vue, Nuxt, Tailwind, Supabase, and PostgreSQL.
-This repository focuses on providing a seamless experience for the creation and management of offers and invoices, including the ability to generate and download PDF documents.
+This repository focuses on providing a seamless experience for the creation and management of offers and invoices, including the ability to generate and download PDF documents (for best PDF rendering result, use a chromium-based browser).

 ## Technologies Used  🧪